Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_RPI_Pico/readme.md

     -   On the Arduino IDE, go to menu `File`, `Examples`, `azure-sdk-for-c`.

-    -   Click on `azure_esp8266` to open the sample. <-- This needs to change when this is fomally included
+    -   Click on `azure_esp8266` to open the sample. <-- This needs to change when this is fomally merged into the original repository.

     -   **For now** Download the repository and open the Sketch in this folder, in the IDE.
         ```azure-sdk-for-c-arduino\examples\Azure_IoT_Hub_RPI_Pico```

+      -  **Alt** Open the azure esp8266 example as above and make the changes as [here]().

 5. Configure the sample.